SAP-samples/cloud-extension-html5-sample/mission/create-application/test/README.md

 ### Test the HTML5 application

 1. Now let us run and preview the HTML5 application.
 Click on **Run configuration** icon from left pane and check if you have pre-created test configuration by the project creation wizard.
 2. If yes, then click the green play icon near **Start sapui5** to open the the preview application.
-You can also skip the following steps and directly see the preview application as shown in step 9.
+You can then skip the following steps and directly see the preview application as shown in step 9.

    ![startApp](./images/startApp.png)